Western India: Geography

 The region consists of the predominantly arid to semi-arid region of Saurashtra and Kutch in the North.
 The region South of that of Cambay and Southern Gujarat makes the northern semi arid region and the southern humid region submerge.
 The Western Ghats lie along the coast of South Gujarat, Maharashtra and Goa.
 The Deccan Plateaus of the Vidarbha, Marathwada in central and eastern Maharashtra define the rest of the region.
 The vegetation varies from tropical rainforests along the Konkan coast to thorny bushes and shrubs in northern Gujarat.
 The rivers in this region are the Mahi, Narmada, Tapi, Godavari, Zuari, Mandovi, Krishna, Ghaggar, Chambal and many other smaller tributaries of other rivers.

 Climate

 The climate varies between tropical monsoon, tropical savanna, semi arid and desert.
-The coastal regions experience little seasonal variations although the temperatures range between 20 °C to 38 °C. Mumbai and northern Konkan regions experience cooler winters with minimum temperatures hovering around 12 °C. Interior Maharashtra experiences hot summers with maximum temperatures averaging 40 °C and mild winters with minimum temperatures averaging about 10 °C. Pune, a city in the western region experiences temperatures around 35-40 °C in summers and 7-12 °C on winters.
+The coastal regions experience little seasonal variations although the temperatures range between 20 °C to 38 °C. Mumbai and northern Konkan regions experience cooler winters with minimum temperatures hovering around 12 °C. Interior Maharashtra experiences hot summers with maximum temperatures averaging 40 °C and mild winters with minimum temperatures averaging about 10 °C. Pune, a city in the western region experiences temperatures around 35–40 °C in the summer and 7–12 °C in the winter.
 Gujarat also has a warm climate with hot summers and cool winters.